 PAGE Student Sponsorship

-Registration will open at this website on Monday 14th January at 09:00 (AM) Stockholm time (CET).
+Registration opened at this website on Monday 14th January at 09:00 (AM) Stockholm time (CET).
 If you want to be kept informed, then update or create your profile.

 - Registration is only possible at the PAGE website.